-Her passion for asana (postures) and meditation combined with music particularly drew her to Jivamukti where nada (the yoga of sound) is an important tenant of the practice.
+Her passion for asana (postures) and meditation combined with music particularly drew her to Jivamukti yoga, where nada (the yoga of sound) is an important tenant of the practice.